Managing your finances: inspired by the KonMari Method

 After the elimination process you can begin nurturing your authentic financial targets.
 You could divide your finances up by goals, taking inspiration from Marie’s method of categorising domestic clutter .
-Suncorp’s Everyday Options Account allows you to open up to 9 savings sub-accounts—one for each savings journey!
+Suncorp’s Everyday Options Account allows you to open up to 9 sub-accounts.
 Split goals up by time frame and save for both short-term and long-term life plans.
 By creating distinct savings categories, dedicating funds to specific goals could become easier.
 There may be nothing more motivating than watching all your accounts work in unity towards your ideal life.
-With higher interest rates in the sub-accounts than the main account, and no monthly account keeping fees on Everyday Options Account opened from 3/12/2018, planning your financial goals may look very rewarding!
+With no monthly account keeping fees on an Everyday Options Account, planning your financial goals may look very rewarding!

 Marie Kondo was onto something when she said similar items should be grouped together .
 Viewing all your different savings goals in one place can be as satisfying as a rack full of plain black t-shirts.
 And with the Suncorp App, you’ll get to view and manange all your accounts on your device—satisfaction on the go!